gerencianet/gn-api-sdk-php/docs/SUBSCRIPTION_PAYMENT.md

 ```

-If everything went well, the response will come with total value, installments number and the value oh each installment:
+If everything went well, the response will come with total value:

 ```php
 Array